devbuddy/devbuddy/README.md

   bud [command]

 Available Commands:
-  cd              Jump to a local project ci              Custom: Run all tests as CI would do clone           Clone a project from github.com create          Create a new project godoc           Custom: Starting GoDoc server on http://0.0.0.0:6060 help            Help about any command inspect         Inspect the project and its tasks install-dev     Custom: Install bud in the GOROOT install-release Custom: Remove all bud binaries and install a released version integration     Custom: Run the integration tests lint            Custom: Lint the project lint-shell      Custom: Lint the shell scripts open            Open a link about your project release         Custom: Create a new release (bud release [VERSION]) test            Custom: Run the unittests testup          Custom: Build, install and run the development version up              Ensure the project is up and running upgrade         [experimental] Upgrade DevBuddy to the latest available release.
+  cd          Jump to a local project clone       Clone a project from github.com create      Create a new project help        Help about any command inspect     Inspect the project and its tasks open        Open a link about your project up          Ensure the project is up and running upgrade     [experimental] Upgrade DevBuddy to the latest available release.

 Flags:
   -h, --help              help for bud